Excellence in Education Research Program Guidelines

 - A curriculum vitae of the student indicating qualifications for conducting the project.

 - A copy of the most recent student transcript (unofficial transcripts are fine).

 - If applicable, copy of Final Report from previously funded Excellence in Education application(s).

-*Note that references and appendices do not count towards the six page limit.
+*Note that references, budget form, and appendices do not count towards the six page limit.

 Any applicant that proposes to use human subjects (e.g., clinical or survey work) must have applied for or received approval of NMU’s Institutional Review Board (IRB) prior to submitting an Excellence in Education application.
 See the Institutional Review Board (IRB) page for information and application procedures.